CentaurusInfra/arktos/docs/setup-guide/scale-out-1x1-local-dev-setup-add-workernode.md

 5. Please follow up the steps to do [end-to-end verification of service in scale-out cluster](https://github.com/CentaurusInfra/arktos/issues/1143)

-# How to Setup a Scale-UP Multi-node Dev Cluster with flannel in process mode
+# How to setup a Scale-Up Dev Cluster with multi-node with flannel in process mode

 ## Scenarios
 1. One Master Node